hauju/opcua-to-tangle/README.md

     # Add the channel published by the OPC UA Streams Gateway
     cd opcua-streams-subscriber && cargo run --release -- <channel>
     ```
 1. Now you can connect to the servers with an OPC UA Client, trust the certificates and discover the nodes.
 I usually use the [UaExpert](https://www.unified-automation.com/products/development-tools/uaexpert.html), which is free to use but require an registration.
+The server have the following endpoints:

+- **I2TH OPC UA Sensors Server:** opc.tcp://localhost:4855
+- **I2TH OPC UA Streams Gateway:** opc.tcp://localhost:4860
+- **I2TH OPC UA Streams Subscriber:** opc.tcp://localhost:4870

 # Next steps and suggestions for improvement